nyoshimizu/nyoshimizu.github.io/_posts/2016-11-13-BenfordsPy.md

 - Statistics
 ---

-I published an early but otherwise working code I call BenfordsPy.
-It's a set of tols to analyze data using Benford's Law.
+I published an early but otherwise working code called BenfordsPy.
+It's a set of tools to analyze data using Benford's Law.
 More details within.
 <!--end excerpt-->

 The github page is located <a href="https://github.com/nyoshimizu/BenfordsPy">